ITV 405 line VHF TV TRANSMITTERS

 Both the Rumster Forest and Angus stations are unattended and remotely controlled by their parent stations Mounteagle and Durris respectively.
 Rumster Forest entered programme service on 25th June 1965 and Angus on 13th October 1965.

-A small relay station improved reception in the Aviemore area, with a service date of 29 November 1969.
+A small relay station was built to improve reception in the Aviemore area, with a service date of 29 November 1969.